Endometriosis

 History and Physical

-The peak of the disease incidence is greater in women between 25 and 29 years old and lowest in women over 44 years old, whereas the prevalence in whites is higher than the African-Americans.[18]
+The peak of the disease incidence is greater in women between 25 and 29 years old and lowest in women over 44 years old, whereas the prevalence in whites is higher than in African-Americans.[18]
 The clinical presentation of the disease differs in women and may be unexpected not only in the presentation but also in the duration.
-Clinicians usually suspect and are more likely to diagnose the disease in females presenting with the typical symptomatology such as dyspareunia, namely painful sexual intercourse, pelvic pain during menstruation (dysmenorrhea), pain in the urination (dysuria), defecation (dyschezia), and/or infertility.[14]
+Clinicians usually suspect and are more likely to diagnose the disease in females presenting with the typical symptomatology such as dyspareunia, namely painful sexual intercourse, pelvic pain during menstruation (dysmenorrhea), pain in the urination (dysuria), defecation (dyschezia), or infertility.[14]
 The pain is usually characterized as chronic, cyclic, and progressive (exacerbating over time).[19]

-Furthermore, some women suffering from endometriosis experience hyperalgesia, a phenomenon when, even with the application of a nonpainful stimulus, an intolerable painful reaction is released.
+Furthermore, some women suffering from endometriosis experience allodynia, a phenomenon when, even with the application of a nonpainful stimulus, an intolerable painful reaction is released.
 This condition indicates neuropathic pain.
 In the case of deep infiltrating endometriosis, the neural damage is caused by the invasion of endometrial stromal cells and mediators such as serotonin, histamine, prostaglandins, and nerve growth factor.
-These agents are released from mast cells, activated macrophages, and leukocytes, not only damaging directly the sensory nerve fibers but also circulating in the peritoneal fluid.[7]
+These agents are released from mast cells, activated macrophages, and leukocytes, directly damaging the sensory nerve fibers and circulating in the peritoneal fluid.[7]
 Three subtypes of endometriosis often overlap with each other.
 These are the superficial peritoneal lesions, the ovarian endometrioma, and the deep infiltrating endometriosis.[20]
 Notably, the degree of clinical manifestations of the patient is not directly associated with the extent of the disease or the size of endometriosis lesions.[21]
 Patients with bowel endometriosis often present with a wide range of gastrointestinal symptoms like diarrhea, constipation, abdominal pain, or bloating and could mimic other clinical conditions like inflammatory bowel disease or irritable bowel syndrome.[22]
 Rectovaginal endometriosis is a very severe deep infiltrating form of the disease involving the vagina, the rectum, and the rectovaginal septum.
 Most often, it can be presented with bowel irritation, dyspareunia, dysmenorrhea, dyschezia, and rectal bleeding coinciding with menstrual bleeding.[23]
 Finally, a symptom with great concern is infertility, which often leads clinicians to suspect endometriosis, even in asymptomatic patients.

 The endometriotic lesions in ovaries are described as ovarian endometriomas or as pseudocysts.
 The frequency of ovarian endometriomas accounts for approximately 17% to 44% of women with endometriosis, are bilateral in 50% of the cases[24], and are twice more frequent in the left than in the right ovary due to anatomic variables.[25]
 They differentiate from the common ovarian cysts by the fact that the endometriotic tissue bleeds inside of the endometriotic cyst, is a well-defined extra ovarian hematoma, and is surrounded by a duplicated ovarian parenchyma, lined by endometrial stroma, epithelium, and glands.[7]
 Chocolate fluid accumulates, covering the wall and filling in the cyst, containing old degenerated blood products, like hemosiderin-filled macrophages and pigmented histiocytes, resulting in a chocolate-like appearance in laparoscopic imaging.[24]
 Deep infiltrating endometriosis refers to endometriotic lesions that infiltrate the peritoneum more than 5 mm and cause severe symptomatology.[26]
 Deep endometriosis can involve additionally the bladder, the ureter, and the bowel, more frequently the rectovaginal septum, and less commonly the sigmoid.[26]
 Superficial peritoneal lesions are, in most cases, an accidental finding.
 Still, they sporadically can cause a thickening or hemorrhage of the mucosa or even be the reason for a pathological cervicovaginal smear.
 The histologic diagnosis of endometriosis could be hindered or obscured by a non-typical appearance of the endometrial glands or even the stroma caused by inflammation, edema, or hemorrhage.[27]